Practical Harmony On-line

 Level 1 (CQFW Level 4), 10 Credits.

 This online course aims to give a practical understanding of harmony through online exercises and projects.
-The course links with the Centre’s Learning Music Theory face-to-face and online courses as well as the Composing Music and Arranging Music online courses.
+The course links with the Composition and Arrangement online courses and also (if you’ve taken them in the past) the Learning Music Theory classes.
+Exercises and group discussions cover chord identification, key changes, part-writing and other ‘tricks of the trade’.

 Exercises and group discussions will cover the following areas:

 •How to change key (including pivot chords, related keys)

 •Specialist chords such as diminished 7th, Neapolitan 6th, augmented 6th